+So why is your Mac running out of RAM?
 Some apps and processes consume massive amounts of RAM (browsers, for example).
-That’s fine if you have plenty of memory, but if you don’t, your Mac will exceed its RAM capacity and start running slow.
-If quitting the resource-heavy app is not an option, you’ll want to tighten the belt and close other RAM-eaters:
+That’s fine if you have plenty of memory, but your Mac will exceed its RAM capacity and start running slow if you don't.
+If quitting the resource-heavy app is not an option, you’ll want to tighten the belt and close other RAM-eaters.

 Browsers and their extensions

-Browsers tend to consume a lot of memory, especially if you keep a lot of tabs open all the time.
+Browsers tend to consume a lot of memory, especially if you keep many tabs open all the time.
 Browser extensions hog some more memory, so if you have many, they might take up too much of your RAM.

 When you have numerous apps open, all of them use up RAM.
 Some apps don’t close when you just click the red X button: the window is minimized, and the app continues running and consuming precious memory.

 Apps that launch on startup

 By default, some of your apps are set to start up with your Mac.
 Not only will they slow down the startup process, but they’ll also run in the background without you noticing and use up RAM.